jtmerritt/BeSocial/README.md

 ___________________________________________________________________

 ***Priority List***
-- usable notes taking
+- view the last 5 communications
 - make cards interface
+- figure out what to do with the event notes
+- flag for manually entered events?

 - get background images from text messages or internet source - or display generic photo
 - activity for creating groups

-+ Event Entry Fragment
-    - [done] hook into event database
-    - flag for manually entered events?
-    - [done] add in human readable date
-    - figure out what to do with the event notes
-    - [done but for address] Make values persist with screen rotation
-    - Add a mapping interface button to pull a new address/place

 - contact detail plant animation
-- context/item help
 - Update contact stats when a communication happens
 + Create class to estimate contact due date
 + Create routine for producing the long duration statistics:
     - average time
     - score over time
-- add another option to the CAB:
-    - Move selection to another group
-    -

 - Access gmail through official API: https://developers.google.com/gmail/android/
 - Use ActionMode.callback to manually select multiple contacts to remove from a group
     - http://stackoverflow.com/questions/20304140/onlongclick-with-context-action-bar-cab-not-taking-place-only-onlistitemclick-p